-We marvel at how fast and far modern engineering and technology has come along, but come one, where has design taken a greater leap than in the world of baby transport?
+We marvel at how fast and far modern engineering and technology has come along, but where has design taken a greater leap than in the world of baby transport?
 From baskets to backpacks to our beloved Mei Tai Slings, finding the best way to bring your little one from A to B is now has an astonishing amount of choice to it.
 Most of all we have to give props to the ever present sight of the pushchair - going from bassinets on wheels to collapsible strollers with their own steering, suspension and nitro-boost (OK, maybe not the latter.
 Yet).

 But what if you're totally new to these modes of travel?
 We at Daisy Baby have put together a guide to pushchairs & strollers that should hopefully help you pick the right buggy for you and your child, and also get the most out of it.

 As with any baby wearing purchase, you need to weigh up budget with how much benefit you feel your chosen stroller is going to give you.
 There's a huge variety in the purposes and designs of these little people trolleys, and choosing one that's ill-suited or inadequate to your lifestyle is best avoided.
 Quality should always win out when you're trying to set a budget, but with such a gigantic choice on the market you shouldn't struggle too much to find a buggy that's in your price range.